 Whatever may be your Lordship's opinion of the course I have pursued, you will not fail to observe that my position was one of considerable difficulty.
-The same advice that was tendered to me had been offered to my predecessor, who, with his three years' experience of the colony, had not been able to accept it.
-His secret memorandum on this subject lay before me.
+The same advice that was tendered to me had been offered to my predecessor, who, with its three years' experience of the colony, had not been able to accept it: his secret memorandum on the subject lay before me.
 I had not had time to examine the matter for myself.
-I was confronted with a reason for immediate decision as to the value of which I had not had time to decide.
-The difference between the number declined by Ministers and the number they would accept was so small that I could not think the reasons given were sufficient to account for their action, and they appeared to be so incommensurate with the gravity of the step they took in creating a difference with the Governor that I felt convinced that much more cogent reasons should be given than I had yet heard before I would be justified in accepting the advice tendered by Ministers.
+I was confronted with a reason for immediate decision, as to the value of which I had not had time to decide.
+The difference between the number declined by Ministers and the number they would accept was so small that I could not think the reasons given were sufficient to account for their action, and they appeared to be so incommensurate with the gravity of the step they took of creating a difference with the Governor that I felt convinced that much more cogent reasons should be given than I had yet heard before I would be justified in accepting the advice tendered by Ministers.

-For any further information on the subject I would refer your Lordship to the communications which have passed between myself and the Ministers, dated the 27th July and the 2nd, 4th, 5th, 8th, and 9th August, and also to the other papers which are mentioned in the accompanying made on a fixed principle.
+For any further information on the subject I would refer your Lordship to the communications which have passed between myself and the Ministers dated the 27th July, the 2nd, 4th, 5th, 8th,

+9th August, and also to the other papers which are mentioned in the accompanying schedule.

-Before closing this despatch I would beg to remark that this unfortunate difference between myself and the Ministers could not have occurred were the appointments to the Legislative Council
+Before closing this despatch I would beg to remark that this unfortunate difference between myself and the Ministers could not have occurred were the appointments to the Legislative Council made on a fixed principle.

-If the Act for amending the mode of appointing Legislative Councillors were further amended in the following direction the system would, except in an emergency, be self-adjusting.
-I would enact that the strength of the Council should bear a fixed proportion to that of the House of Representatives; that it should be increased or decreased pari passu with the other Chamber as occasion may require; vacancies be filled up within three months of their occurrence by the Governor, on the advice of Ministers; that a clause be inserted giving the Governor the power to appoint, on the advice of Ministers, on an emergency, such a number of new Councillors as would bring the Council into harmony with the country.
+If the Act for amending the mode of appointing Legislative Councillors were further amended in the following direction, the system would, except in an emergency, be self-adjusting.

+I would enact that the strength of the Council should bear a fixed proportion to that of the House of Representatives; that it should be increased or decreased pari passu with the other Chamber, as occasion may require; that vacancies be filled up within three months of their occurrence by the Governor on the advice of Ministers; that a clause be inserted giving the